 Removal from Campus

 - Assets which are obsolete, worn out, damaged beyond repair, or no longer meet the requirements of a department, may be sold as surplus, transferred to another department, traded-in, reconfigured, used for parts, or discarded.
-Assets which are lost, stolen, or returned to the granting agency are no longer in the care and custody of UW and must be identified as disposed.
+Assets which are lost, stolen, or returned to the Grantor are no longer in the care and custody of UW and must be identified as disposed.

-- All Asset Disposal Forms must be signed by the department Head, or designate, and in cases where equipment was acquired with research funds, the Office of Research.
+- All Asset Disposal Forms must be signed by the Department Head, or designate, and in cases where equipment was acquired with research funds, the Office of Research.